-D. Yashotha
+D. Yashotha,

-Department of Human Excellence, Nallamuthu Gounder Mahalingam College Pollachi 642001, India
+Department of Human Excellence, Nallamuthu Gounder Mahalingam College, Pollachi

+Abstract:

-Abstract: In today's fast-paced world, sleep disorders have become increasingly common, affecting millions of people globally.
-Insomnia, sleep apnea, restless leg syndrome, and other sleep-related issues can severely impact an individual's physical and mental health.
-While pharmaceutical solutions are available, many turn to holistic approaches like yoga and meditation for natural and long-lasting relief.
-Both practices not only improve sleep quality but also enhance overall well-being by addressing the root causes of sleep disturbances.
+In today's fast-paced world, characterized by constant connectivity, high-stress environments, and demanding schedules, sleep disorders have become increasingly common, affecting millions of people globally.
+Insomnia, the persistent difficulty falling or staying asleep, sleep apnea, a condition marked by interrupted breathing during sleep, restless leg syndrome, an uncontrollable urge to move the legs, and other sleep-related issues such as narcolepsy and parasomnias, can severely impact an individual's physical and mental health.
+Chronic sleep deprivation can lead to a weakened immune system, increased risk of cardiovascular disease, impaired cognitive function, mood disorders like anxiety and depression, and decreased overall quality of life.
+While pharmaceutical solutions, such as sleeping pills and sedatives, are available to manage the symptoms of sleep disorders, many individuals are seeking alternative and more sustainable approaches.
+They are increasingly turning to holistic practices like yoga and meditation for natural and long-lasting relief.
+These ancient techniques offer a non-pharmacological path to improved sleep and well-being.
+Both practices not only improve sleep quality by reducing stress, calming the nervous system, and promoting relaxation, but also enhance overall well-being by addressing the root causes of sleep disturbances, such as anxiety, stress, and unhealthy lifestyle habits.
+By cultivating mindfulness and promoting a deeper connection between mind and body, yoga and meditation offer a powerful and holistic way to reclaim restful sleep and improve overall health.

-Keyword: Sleep disorders, yoga, meditation, insomnia, relaxation, stress reduction, mindfulness, breathing exercises, sleep quality, holistic health.
+Keywords: Sleep disorders, yoga, meditation, insomnia, relaxation, stress reduction, mindfulness, breathing exercises, sleep quality, holistic health